jetsonhacks/bootFromUSB/README.md

 # bootFromUSB
-Boot NVIDIA Jetson Developer Kit from a mass storage USB device (Jetson Xavier NX, Jetson Nano devices, Jetson AGX Xavier series, and Jetson TX1 only).
+Boot NVIDIA Jetson Nano Developer Kit from a mass storage USB device.
+This includes Jetson Nano 2GB, and may also work with the TX1.
 This setup is done from the Jetson Development Kit itself.

 <h1>Work In Progress</h1>